ibm-cloud-docs/vpc/getting-started.md

 ---

 copyright:
-  years: 2018, 2022
+  years: 2018, [{CURRENT_YEAR}]
-lastupdated: "2022-11-08"
+lastupdated: "[{LAST_UPDATED_DATE}]"

 keywords: Getting started with Virtual Private Cloud (VPC), VPC, vpc, virtual private cloud, IBM Cloud, Virtual Private Cloud, getting started, permissions, infrastructure, iaas, IaaS, Infrastructure as a Service, SSH key, CLI, API, console, public gateway, floating IP, IP ranges, BYoIP, generation 2, gen 2, gen2, virtual servers, virtual server instances, instances. vsi, virtual machines, server, get started

 subcollection: vpc

 ---

-{:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:external: target="_blank" .external}
-{:download: .download}
+{{site.data.keyword.attribute-definition-list}}

 # Getting started with Virtual Private Cloud (VPC)
 {: #getting-started}

 With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision virtual server instances for VPC with high network performance.
 VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings, including Virtual Servers for VPC.
 Use the following information to understand a simple use case for planning, creating, and configuring resources for your VPC, and learn about additional VPC overviews and VPC tutorials.
 {: shortdesc}

 ## Before you begin
 {: #prereqs}

 1. Set up your account to access VPC.
 Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct){: external}.

 2. Make sure that you have a public SSH key, which is used to connect to the virtual server instance.
 For example, generate an SSH key on your Linux server by running the following command:

     ```sh
     ssh-keygen -t rsa
     ```
     {: pre}

    This command generates two files, `id_rsa` and `id_rsa.pub`.
 The generated public key is in the `id_rsa.pub` file under an ``.ssh`` directory in your home directory, for example, ``.../.ssh/id_rsa.pub``.